tl;dv vs Microsoft Copilot: Which is Better in 2026?

 Choose Microsoft Copilot if you need:

-- ✓ Microsoft 365 users needing AI assistance
+- ✓ Microsoft 365 users seeking AI assistance within existing workflows

 Switching Between Them